-There have been no development approvals for surrounding properties within the past three (3) years that have not yet been constructed.
+There have not been any development approvals within the past three (3) years.

 Role of the Comprehensive Plan in the Designation of Commercial Lands Policy 2.1

 The Comprehensive Plan takes into consideration broad criteria for evaluating requests for commercial land use designations within Brevard County.
 At a minimum, these criteria address the following: